Nader2004/SkyCast/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
->>>>>>> e19479b (first commit for our skycast flutter project , includes the basic packages we need plus the dart objects that will be used and the api service for calling the api, this is the basic setup)